 - A child may display difficulties with sucking, swallowing, and oral motor functions also known as dysphagia.

 - It can present issues involving a child’s ability to walk, sit, maintain torso control, or use upper and lower extremities.

 - Depending on the nature, severity and location of the cerebral damage, hypotonia can affect the entire body or be limited to parts of the body.

 - Children with this disorder may or may not exhibit developmental disabilities, or mental retardation.

 - A child with brain injury resulting in hypotonia may or may not experience a seizure disorder or movement disorders.

 Complications of Hypotonia

-- Complications can include delayed gastric emptying (gastroparesis) and intestinal motility problems.
+- Delayed gastric emptying (gastroparesis) and intestinal motility problems.

-- It also has the potential to impact cardiac function, and bladder control and may influence pulmonary function by inhibiting diaphragm and respiratory muscle tone.
+- The potential to impact cardiac function and bladder control, and may influence pulmonary function by inhibiting diaphragm and respiratory muscle tone.

 Management and Treatments